jwizard-bot/jwizard-core/README.md

     "maxVotingElapseTimeMinutes": 2 // max time in which to conduct the vote (if less than 0, no maximum time) }
 ```
-* Set the appropriate logger parameters
+* Set the appropriate logger parameters in `logger-config.json`
 ```js
 {
     "loggerEnabled": true, // enable/disable logger